 The MIPSpro 7 Fortran 90 compiler is one of many products that form the IRIX programming environment.
-This environment allows you to develop, debug, and run Fortran codes on your computer system.
+This environment allows you to develop, debug, and run Fortran 90 codes on your computer system.
 It includes the following products:

 - A loader.
 By default, the IRIX loader, 1d(1), is invoked and your program is automatically loaded. - A preprocessor.
-By default, files suffixed with .F or .F90 are run through the Fortran source preprocessor prior to compilation.
-You can use the -ftpp or -cpp options on the f90(1) command line to invoke a preprocessor for files without the .F or .F90 suffix. - A lister.
+You can use the -ftpp or -cpp options on the f90(1) command line to invoke a preprocessor. - A lister.
 You can specify the -listing option on the f90(1) command line to obtain a source listing and a cross reference.
-You can also invoke a separate lister, ftnlist(1). - The ftnlint(1) utility, which checks Fortran programs for possible errors. - The compiler information file (CIF) tools, which include the cifconv(1) command and the libraries.
-For more information on these, see the Compiler Information File (CIF) Reference Manual. - The libraries, which include functions optimized for use on IRIX systems.
+You can also invoke a separate lister, ftnlist(1). - The ftnlint(1) utility, which checks Fortran 90 programs for possible errors - The compiler information file (CIF) tools, which include the cifconv(1) command and the libraries.
+For more information on these, see the Compiler Information File (CIF) Reference Manual, publication SR-2401.
+SR-2401 is a Cray Research publication. - The libraries, which include functions optimized for use on IRIX systems.
 Information on the individual library routines can be found in the online man pages for each routine.
-In addition to online man pages, the Application Programmer's Library Reference Manual, contains printed copies of the library routine man pages and other library information. - The intrinsic procedures are implemented within the math library (libm), within libfortran, and within the compiler itself.
-The Intrinsic Procedures Reference Manual, contains printed copies of the online man pages for all the intrinsic procedures. - The performance tools contained in SpeedShop and in the ProDev ProMP suite.
-For more information on these products, see the SpeedShop User's Guide or the ProDev ProMP User's Guide. - The archiving tool.
+In addition to online man pages, the Application Programmer's Library Reference Manual, publication SR-2165, contains printed copies of the library routine man pages and other library information.
+SR-2165 is a Cray Research publication.

+The intrinsic procedures are implemented within the math library (libm), within libfortran, and within the compiler itself.
+The Intrinsic Procedures Reference Manual, publication SR-2138, contains printed copies of the online man pages for all the intrinsic procedures.
+SR-2138 is a Cray Research publication.

+- The performance tools contained in SpeedShop.
+For more information, see the SpeedShop User's Guide, a Silicon Graphics publication. - The archiving tool.
 An archive library is a file that contains one or more routines in object file format (file.o).
 When a program calls an object file that is not explicitly included in the program, the loader, 1d(1), looks for that object file in an archive library.
 The loader then loads only that object file, not the whole library, and loads it with the calling program.